Indian Wells loss will serve as a useful lesson, says Emma Raducanu

 “I’m still very, very new to the tour.
 I think that experience just comes from playing week in, week out and experiencing all these different things.

-“I’m kind of glad that what happened today happened so I can learn and take it as a lesson.
-So going forward, I’ll just have more experienced banked.”
+“I’m kind of glad that what happened today happened, so I can learn and take it as a lesson.
+So going forward, I’ll just have more experience banked.”

 Raducanu claimed glory in New York with an all-out attacking style, but she was unable to replicate it in alien conditions, spraying a raft of unforced errors and getting caught out by Sasnovich’s plucky defence.

-Asked what the crucial factor at 4-2 in the second set was, she replied: “Well, her experience probably.
+Asked what the crucial factor at 4-2 in the second set was, Raducanu replied: “Well, her experience probably.

-“She’s been on tour, probably been 4-2 down like hundreds of times whereas I’ve been 4-2 up.
+“She’s been on tour, probably been 4-2 down like hundreds of times, whereas I’ve been 4-2 up.
 It’s my third WTA tournament this year.
 I mean, it will come in time.
-Just got to not rush it and keep going and get my head back to the drawing board really.
+[I’ve] just got to not rush it and keep going and get my head back to the drawing board really.

 🇧🇾🇧🇾🇧🇾